invincibleaayu/gaybuster/README.md

 # gaybuster
-Realtime facial recognition using open _cv to identify the person.This program is made just for fun
+Realtime facial recognition using open _cv to identify the person.This program is made just for fun.
 <p><b>To run this program first download following using pip</b></p>
 <p>-pip install cv2</p>
 <p>-pip install face_recognition</p>